kili/help.kili.io/content/setting_up_CLI.md

 ####Access Kili Cloud via.
 Terminal/Programs

 Now you are ready to use OpenStack via.
 API.
 You should test it out using simple commands using your terminal.
-For more sophisticated usage, you can write a program in your favourate language and leverage the awesomeness of Kili cloud.
+For more sophisticated usage, you can write a program in your favourite language and leverage the awesomeness of Kili cloud.

 1. Test Run
 Launch your terminal and follow the steps: